Why Are Flights So Expensive Right Now?

 Last-minute flights are always pricey

-There were cheap summer 2022 flights months ago, and there are cheap fall/winter flights available today.
-But finding great last-minute deals is rare, especially during the most popular (and expensive) time of year to fly.
+There were ample cheap summer 2024 flights months ago, and there are cheap fall/winter flights available today.
+But finding great last-minute deals is rare, especially during the most popular (and expensive) time of the year to fly.

 Demand is outpacing supply

 Once the summer travel boom subsides, lower demand means lower fares.
-We’re already seeing it today; recent fares like $363 nonstop roundtrip to Dublin and $161 nonstop roundtrip to Hawaii have been commonplace, but for travel in the fall and winter.
+We’re already seeing it today; recent fares like $456 nonstop roundtrip from New York City to Rome and $283 roundtrip to Tulum have been commonplace, but for travel in the fall and winter.

 The higher price of oil is a factor, though less important than many folks realize.
-Oil is currently around $100 per barrel, up $30-$50 over the past 12 months.
-Most analysts see some (though not all) of that increased cost getting passed on to travelers.
-The result is tickets that are currently $20 or $30 more expensive on average than in a parallel world where Russia hadn’t invaded Ukraine and disrupted world oil markets.
+Oil is currently around $80 per barrel, up $10 from this time in 2021 but down $30 from this time in 2022.
+Most analysts see some (though not all) of increased oil costs getting passed on to travelers.
+The result is tickets that are only slightly more expensive on average than in a parallel world where Russia hadn’t invaded Ukraine and disrupted world oil markets.
 This is a small (though non-zero) part of recent fare increases.

 Why rising average fares don't matter